sir-dunxalot/ember-tooltips/README.md

   assertTooltipNotVisible(assert);

-  /* We'd proabbly go on to test that another user interaction - in this case clicking this test's element - makes the tooltip visible using assertTooltipVisible() */
+  /* We'd probably go on to test that another user interaction - in this case clicking this test's element - makes the tooltip visible using assertTooltipVisible() */

 });
 ```